Applications and Admissions

 I've been accepted and am having trouble making a decision.
 Can I come back for a second visit?

 Yes, you are encouraged to visit again to collect as much information as needed to be comfortable with your decision.
 Such additional visits are at your own expense.
-Please get in touch with your faculty contact on the Graduate Recruitment Committee or contact the Office of Graduate Studies (email@example.com; 315-464-7655) to make the arrangements.
+Please get in touch with your faculty contact on the Graduate Admissions Committee to talk about Upstate or you can contact us at email@example.com or 315-464-4538, to arrange another visit.

 I've applied but haven't heard back.
 When and who should I call or email?

-Inquires regarding the status of your application should be made to the College of Graduate Studies (firstname.lastname@example.org).
+Inquires regarding the status of your application can be made to the College of Graduate Studies at firstname.lastname@example.org or 315-464-4538.
 Please, however, realize that the Admissions Committee does need a certain amount of time to reach its decisions.
-Furthermore, you will be notified quickly whenever a decision is reached, or if the Committee is missing an important document to complete your application.
+Furthermore, you will be notified quickly whenever a decision is reached.

 Where do most Upstate students live?

-While "on campus" housing is available in Geneva Tower, most students live off campus in rented apartments because it is very affordable.
-There are many places to live that are in close proximity to Upstate (for example, Madison Towers and Jefferson Towers are high rise apartment buildings within walking distance of Upstate) [WE DO NOT INSPECT, APPROVE OR SUPERVISE THE PREMISES HEREIN.]
+While "on campus" housing is available in Geneva Tower, most students live off-campus in rented apartments because it is very affordable.
+There are many places to live near Upstate (Madison Towers and Jefferson Towers are high rise apartment buildings within walking distance of Upstate).
+Please note that WE DO NOT INSPECT, APPROVE OR SUPERVISE THE PREMISES HEREIN.
 There are apartments available in the city of Syracuse and the surrounding towns.
-Some of the most popular areas include: the Eastwood, University Hill, and Tipperary Hill neighborhoods of Syracuse, as well as the town of Liverpool.
+Some of the most popular areas include the Eastwood, University Hill, Tipperary Hill, and Armory Square neighborhoods of Syracuse, as well as the village of Liverpool.

 What is the best way to find a suitable place to live?

-What is the typical cost to rent an apartment?
+What is the typical cost of renting an apartment?